Tilings in vertex ordered graphs: Introduction

 In this paper we show that the corresponding problem for ordered graphs has a rich behaviour.
 Indeed, our main result resolves the problem for all ordered graphs $H$ of interval chromatic number $2$.
 Even in this restricted case the nature of the minimum degree threshold is diverse, with a range of extremal examples coming into play, including a construction which is neither a divisibility nor space barrier.~Whilst we do not resolve the problem for all ordered graphs $H$, in Section~\ref{sec:gen} we introduce a framework that can be used to attack the problem in general.
+Moreover, another contribution of the paper is the approaches we develop.
+Indeed, as we will discuss in Section~\ref{sec:expo} we develop an approach to applying Szemer\'edi's regularity lemma~\cite{sze} and a (\emph{local-global}) philosophy for absorbing, both of which we believe are applicable to other embedding problems for ordered graphs.
+In particular, a key property of the regularity method -- which is regularly used to help embed (spanning) subgraphs in the unordered setting -- breaks down for ordered graphs; we introduce an approach to overcome this.